jwhiting/claude-code-slash-commands/commands/session-03-plan.md

 (include this step literally for any Test-Bound phase)

     SUBSTEP 1: Self-Evaluate Testing Policy Adherence
-    Before executing tests, explicitly audit your work against the Critical Testing Policies.
-For each policy, state whether you adhered to it.
-If you violated any policy (e.g., disabled a test, reduced scope to avoid failures, skipped test execution), STOP and remediate before proceeding.
+    Explicitly audit your work against the Critical Testing Policies.
+For each numbered policy, state in chat whether you adhered to it.
+If you violated any policy (e.g., didn't identify and run all the correct test suites, disabled or reduced a test, traded verification for the illusion of success), STOP and remediate before proceeding, or STOP and raise the issue to the user for review.

-    SUBSTEP 2: Execute Tests
-    1. Identify all test files that should be run for this phase
-    2. Execute each test suite and capture full output in bash tool (do not pipe to tail or grep)
-    3. If ANY tests fail: debug and fix issues, then repeat from step 2

-    SUBSTEP 3: Generate Test Report
+    SUBSTEP 2: Generate Test Report
     Output a summary report to the chat session containing:
     - List of all test files executed with full paths
     - Total counts: tests run, passed, failed, skipped
-    - Policy adherence statement: Confirm adherence to all 6 Critical Testing Policies, or document any violations and how they were resolved
+    - Policy adherence statement: Confirm adherence to all 8 Critical Testing Policies, or document any violations and how they were resolved
     - If applicable: any tests deferred to later phases per the plan